fredrikwidlund/libdynamic/docs/apireference.rst

 ===

 Maps are associative containers that store elements formed by the combination of a key value and a mapped value, and which allows for fast retrieval of individual elements based on their keys.
-Map objects are modelled roughtly after the `C++ unordered_map`_ counterpart.
+Map objects are modelled roughly after the `C++ unordered_map`_ counterpart.

-For performance reasons some support callbacks need to be included in various calls.
+For performance reasons some support callbacks need to be included in various calls rather than as map properties.

+.. type:: size_t (*hash)(void *element)

+  The *hash* callback is called with a pointer a map element and should return a hash value of the map element key.

 .. type:: int (*equal)(void *element1, void *element2)

-  The *equal* is called with a pointer to two elements, *element1* and *element2*, and should return 1 if the elements are equal.
+  The *equal* callback is called with a pointer to two elements, *element1* and *element2*, and should return 1 if the elements are equal.

+.. type:: void (*release)(void *element)

+  The *release* callback is called with a pointer a map element when it is removed from the map.

 .. type:: map